mnot/I-D/variant/draft.md

 [French content]
 ~~~

-a downstream (client or intermediary) cache that has full knowledge of the semantics of `Accept-Language` and `Content-Language` will know that a French representation is available, and might be able to infer that an English representation is not available, but it does not know, for example, whether a Japanese representation is available without making another request, thereby incurring possibly unnecessary latency.
+Provided that the cache has full knowledge of the semantics of `Accept-Language` and `Content-Language`, it will know that a French representation is available and might be able to infer that an English representation is not available.
+But, it does not know (for example) whether a Japanese representation is available without making another request, thereby incurring possibly unnecessary latency.

 This specification introduces the HTTP `Variants` response header field to address this shortcoming, by communicating what representations are available for a given resource.